guereslib/ten-reproducible-research-things/content/05-naming.md

 A File Naming Convention (FNC) is a system for naming your all your files, where the filename includes a description of the contents and the context.
 This is a system that is best established as early as possible; ideally before collection research data.
 The FNC is then used each time a new file is created for your research.

+### Three principles for file names:
+There are three key principles to guide file naming convention development, as defined by Data Carpentry and Martinez (2015):

+1. Machine readable
+2. Human readable
+3. Plays well with default ordering

+Lets discuss each key principle below.

+###### Machine readable

+Within the context of file naming conventions, being machine readable means:
+- Spaces have been avoided.
+Ideally there are no spaces in any file names.
+- Special characters are used in lieu of spaces i.e. _ or -
+- Case sensitivity is consistent

+Another concept in machine readbilty is **globbing**.

+Globbing is the concept of using a wild card symbol, typically a * followed by an extension or consistent string.
+This wildcard tells the computer to search for all files with that extension or string.
+For example * .jpg will search for all JPEG files in a directory.
+An example is shown below:

+{% include figure.html img="Globbing.jpg" alt="Image representing globbing" caption="Source: Carpentry, D. and Martinez, C. (2015) File organization: Naming, File Organization: File Organization: Naming.
+The Carpentries.
+Available at: https://datacarpentry.org/rr-organization1/01-file-naming/index.html (Accessed: January 24, 2023)." width="75%" %}

+###### Human readable

+Ensuring your file naming convention is human readable will depend on the context, background knowledge of research user(s), and character spaces availability.
+In short, use descriptive words.
+There will be examples of this further below.

+###### Plays well with default ordering

+Default ordering is best achieved with numbers.
+This can be chronological i.e. date, or logical i.e. 01, 02, 03...

+Depending on the research and your teams preference, a common word could prefix the numeric ordering system.
+For example:
+- lake01_depth.r
+- lake02_depth.r
+- lake03_depth.r
+- so on....

 ### Benefits

 If implemented early and consistently, a standardised system or convention for naming files can: